norvele/desktop-tab/README.md

-# Just the home page
+# Desktop tab
+The new tab page for Chrome